terrydolan/lang-learner/README.md

 Check your scores to see how you compare to others.

 ## Language Dataset and Pipeline
-The app uses a homemade list of paired French and English words and phrases.
+The app uses a hand-crafted list of paired French and English words and phrases.

 Before using the language data in the app, the phrases are loaded into a dataframe and the translation is validated using the data tools.